Dutch language lessons · Outdoors

 The experience

-Choose a time slot and location, from the Laren heathlands to the outstretched forests of Hooge Vuursche.
+Choose a time slot and location, from the Laren heathlands to the sprawling forests of Hooge Vuursche.
 You'll receive all the details on where to meet and what to bring.
+You can bring your own dog if you like!

 About

-I've spent years walking the forests and heathlands of 't Gooi and somewhere along those paths I realised that this is the perfect classroom.
-No desks, no fluorescent lights, no boring textbooks, and best of all: no AI but real connection.
+I've spent years walking the forests and heathlands of the Gooi and somewhere along those paths I realised that this is the perfect classroom.
+No desks, no fluorescent lights, no boring textbooks, and best of all: no AI but real connection, outdoors, getting those 10,000 steps in while you're at it.

-Dutch is a beautiful, expressive language (with lots of disease-related swear words), and it's so much easier to absorb when you're relaxed, moving, and surrounded by nature.
+Dutch is a beautiful, expressive language (just don't ask about the word 'er'), and it's so much easier to absorb when you're relaxed, moving, and surrounded by nature.
 And Monty... well, he just makes everything better.

 Whether you're a complete beginner who just moved to the Netherlands, or an intermediate learner wanting to get truly comfortable speaking, there's a walk here for you.